ben-razor/crypto-funk-app-doc/README.md

 ### Porting Crypto Punks to Nervos

-What better way to demonstrate the potential of Nervos network's interoperability than to port a legendary and early example of Non Fungible Token
+What better way to demonstrate the potential of Nervos network's interoperability than to port the legendary early example of Non Fungible Token
-(NFT) artwork, **Crypto Punks***.
+(NFT) artwork, **Crypto Punks**.

 [Crypto Punks Website](https://www.larvalabs.com/cryptopunks)
 [Crypto Punks Github](https://github.com/larvalabs/cryptopunks)

-We will call the ported app **Crypto Funk**
+We call the ported app **Crypto Funk**.
+You can view it's source on GitHub:

 [Crypto Funk Github](https://github.com/ben-razor/crypto-funk-app)

+To port the app, we took the following steps.

 ### 1. Prepare the contract for porting